agmcfarland/r_phylogenetics_worshop/README.md

 ## Parts of a tree

 Here are some useful terms to know when working with trees.
-The `ggtree()` equiavalents are highlighted in maroon.
+The `ggtree()` equivalents are highlighted in maroon.

 <img src="images/tree_parts.png" alt="different terms used to describe a tree" width=1000>